A Day in the Life of Julia Melnikova

 What would you like people to know about your job?

 It’s an interesting job.
-It’s trendy now, like “new” IT.
-The Izmail University has asked me to give a lecture at the newly opening logistics faculty and talk about "how it really is."
-I joke that if I told the whole truth, students might run away.
-Because working in logistics is hard work.
-You are responsible for everything in front of the client, even if there is hail, borders are closed, or a storm occurs.
-You are always on call and must be very careful with documents.
-Many people don’t understand this, as it’s not visible from the outside.
+It’s trendy now, like the "new" IT.
+Izmail University invited me to give a lecture at its newly established logistics faculty to talk about what the industry is really like.
+I joke that if I told the whole truth, the students might run away — because working in logistics is hard.
+You are responsible for everything in front of the client, even if there’s hail, border closures, or a storm.
+You’re always on call and must be extremely careful with documents.
+Many people don’t realize this because it’s not visible from the outside.

 What do you think the industry can do to attract more young people?

 Young people are already coming into the industry; it’s popular.
 But companies need to create conditions for employees to stay.
 This includes social guarantees and financial conditions.
-For me personally, it’s about the possibility of flexible working hours, not necessarily according to a set schedule, and support from the team.
+For me personally, flexibility in working hours — rather than a strict schedule — and strong team support are most important.